Gareb-Fivem-Dev/edited-qbx_chat_theme/README.md

 # qbx_chat_theme
-> Note: qbox_core may work on qb-core some editing may need done
+> Note: qbx_core may work on qb-core some editing may need done

 > Note: This is an edited version of the original qbx_chat_theme resource.